 I paid $449 (+tax) for the basic package which included the drone, a USB cable, 1 battery, a carry box and 1 spare set of propellors.
 It DOESN’T come with an SD card, but it uses the same as the GoPro so I had plenty of spares.
 The next package up was $699 but included a shoulder bag, a remote control, a second battery, a battery charger and propellor guards.
 As a newbie I went for the cheaper package because I was worried I wouldn’t get the hang of it, struggle to find places to fly it etc.

 Without a controller, the drone is operated and flown through an app on a smartphone or tablet.
-TYPICALLY my iPhone is too old (5C…but it works with the 5S) and so is my iPod (generation 5…it works with the 6th gen which I’m actually getting for Christmas).
-Some pilots like to use tablets for the bigger screen but I actually like the fact I can control it with something small.
-The only problem I might come up against is just how high it can go, it gets a bigger range with the controller.
-According to the stat panel on my iPod the highest height range is 50 metres.
-This was the highest I could get it to go using just a phone during a particular flight…
+TYPICALLY my iPhone is too old (5C…but it works with the 5S) but it works on my 6th Generation iPod (has to be a 6th gen or newer).
+Some pilots like to use tablets for the bigger screen but I actually like the fact I can control it with something small, this works great for travel.

 Along with being small, my second requirement was that I wanted a drone that could take shots looking directly down.
 The gimbal on the Spark is awesome.
 The gimbal helps to stabilise the image as well as allowing you to film from several perspectives.
 The first time I flew it, it was in 20mph winds, which is about as high as they recommend, I didn’t go to the full height (because I was scared it would blow away) but the footage came out perfect (if you ignore my jolty controlling, something I’m sure I’ll get used to)!

-I managed to try out a couple of the video modes.
 The ‘Dronie’ mode (aka selfie video mode) is one that you see used in a lot of drone videos.
 The drone flies directly upwards and backwards at a diagonal, away from the subject.
 It reaches the set distance and then automatically flies back ‘home’.
 I found it a little tricky to get it to actually work…and then was worried it would just keep flying and flying on to the next town!
-It doesn’t come with a proper instruction manual and even the downloadable version doesn’t have step by step instructions.
+The Spark doesn’t come with a proper instruction manual and even the downloadable version doesn’t have step by step instructions.

 A really fun mode is the Gesture Control mode, I honestly felt like Harry Potter.
 This mode works without even using a controller or a phone!
 By double clicking the power button while holding it in front of you, it recognises YOU as the controller.
 It takes off straight from your hand and will then follow you or your hand wherever you move it.
 You can wave at it to make it fly away, tell it to record (yet to try that), take a photo (did that by mistake), beckon it to come back to you AND THEN make it land in the palm of your hand!
 It felt like my little pet that was actually alive!